NeoLeonn3/eurovision-voting-system-calculator/README.md

 * "Can you test a x/y jury/televote split?"
 I do not like how the conversation regarding a different televote split is done.
 The current system is 50/50 (with a bit of televote favour due to the extra set of 12 points given by the RoW vote).
 The majority of times people calculate the results under different splits they just adjust the final points.
 This is an easy calculation that you can do yourself.
 This tool is designed for more sophisticated calculations regarding potential televote systems.
 But you are free to create your own voting system by creating a new JSON file in they systems folder and adjusting the points given by jury and televote as you wish.

+* "Can you calculate results if x country had sent y song instead of z?"
+I am not Dr. Strange or anyone with similar powers, therefore I cannot calculate how results would be in another parallel universe where your fav from a national final that failed to win actually managed to win.